 This flexibility allows you to create your own study programme by mixing units from different subject areas, or simply engross yourself in one subject.
 The choice is yours.

 Please note, our Study Abroad Bridge programme has a set first semester.
 Students on the Study Abroad Bridge programme are able to choose units from across the university in their second semester, only.

 - Complete our online application.

 - Sign your completed application, then ask your Study Abroad Office or adviser to sign it.

-- Email your supporting documents to firstname.lastname@example.org.
+- Email a PDF copy of your signed application form and your supporting documents to firstname.lastname@example.org.

 When applying, make sure you have followed the instructions from your home Study Abroad office.
 We recommend that you work closely with them throughout the application process.

 Offers are made on a rolling basis.
 We aim to make an offer within four weeks of receiving your completed application and supporting documents.

 Once you are offered a place, you must formally accept it.
 We will confirm your acceptance by sending you an acceptance and pre-arrival letter, which will include information about living and studying in Bristol.

 If you are from outside the EU/EEA and are studying at Bristol for a full year, you must have a Tier 4 student visa.
 We will send you a CAS (Confirmation of Acceptance for Studies).
 You need the number on your CAS to apply for your visa.